dsambrano/portfolio/README.md

 # Deshawn Sambrano's Portfolio

+Hi, I am Deshawn Sambrano.
+I am a Data Scientist/Applied Scientist with a passion for solving problems with data.
+I received my PhD from Harvard where I studied Economics, Psychology, and Neuroscience.
+My dissertation focused on consumer choices and designing A/B tests to modify their decisions.
 Here are a few different project that demonstrate my versatility as a Data Scientist, Applied Scientist, and Machine Learning Engineer.

-where I studied Economics, Psychology, and Neuroscience.
-My research focused on consumer choices and A/B testing to modify their decisions.

 <!-- ${toc} -->